 If one of your resolutions is to get in better shape, it only makes sense to include your pet.
 Go for longer walks, and include your pup on these so you can spend time together.

 If you want to eat better and are making changes to your diet, allow your cat and dog to do the same.
 While you prepare your better meals, prepare theirs, as well.
 Upgrade their food or add super foods like carrots, sardines, broccoli, blueberries to it.

 Did you always think of going on hikes but then never found the time?
 This year will be different!
 Lebanon has numerous amazing hiking trails that are waiting to be explore by you and your dog.
 Feel more comfortable in a group?
 No problem, a lot of groups offer organized hikes for a small fee.
 We would like to highlight Tourleb, because they are not only amazing people planning great, dog-friendly hikes but also because their fees include a donation to local animal NGO's.

 Do you look at this every day?
 This is the year you can make it stop by not feeding any table scraps.
 For that, have a look at our blog on how to stop dogs from begging.

 5. Be supportive

-We are so proud that many of our members take such active part in improving the situation of animals in Lebanon through personal initiatives or through NGO’s.
-Therefore, our 2018 resolution should be to be as supportive as we can: through adopting, fostering, donating, by properly reporting animal abuse and by advocating these values within our communities.
+We are so proud that many of our members take such active part in improving the situation of animals in Lebanon through personal initiatives or through NGO's.
+Therefore, our 2023 resolution should be to be as supportive as we can, through adopting, fostering, donating, by properly reporting animal abuse and advocating these values within our communities.